3 Best Benefits Of Working With A CVO

 2. Bonus Benefit 2: A CVO can streamline the process.
 Reducing credentialing to 6 steps creates fewer opportunities for things to go wrong.
 Streamlining the process also makes it easier for the uninitiated to understand what goes into ensuring patients are well cared for.

 4. Bonus Benefit 4: A CVO grants tighter control.
 Transferring credentialing to an external entity does not mean losing control of the process.
 A CVO like 5ACVO gives its clients access to its Credentialing Web Portal.
 This means clients can have greater control over the process and all the information that goes into it.
 The Web Portal can be used to monitor credentialing documents.
-Additionally, the Web Portal can keep sensitive information safer than a file cabinet.
+The Web Portal can also keep sensitive information safer than a file cabinet.
 Since today’s world values data security more than ever, this aspect makes a CVO valuable.

 5. Bonus Benefit 5: A CVO can offer one point of contact.
 Providers and office administrators might need more time to track down the right person to help them with their credentialing issues.
 They might have the time but have multiple phone numbers and email addresses that ultimately lead them nowhere.
 A CVO that offers them a single point of contact can prove more valuable than one that does not.
 Providers do not have to spend much time hunting for information.
 They can send one email or one call to get what they need.